h8d13/TERCES/.github/SECURITY.md

 Open an issue or contact maintainer directly.

-We take security seriously but this is a personal project reverse engineering `CTAP2` protocol.
+Security is to be taken seriously but this is a **personal** project reverse engineering `CTAP2` protocol.